Restream/reindexer-py/README.md

 Opens a namespace specified or creates a namespace if it does not exist

 #### Arguments:
-    namespace (string): A name of a namespace timeout (`datetime.timedelta`): Optional timeout for performing a server-side operation.
+    namespace (string): The name of the namespace timeout (`datetime.timedelta`): Optional timeout for performing a server-side operation.
-        Minimum 1 millisecond, if set to a value less, it corresponds to disabling the timeout.
+        Minimum is 1 millisecond; if set to a lower value, it corresponds to disabling the timeout.
         A value of 0 disables the timeout (default value)

 #### Raises: